-1.1 The course instructor will inform the Dean in writing by:
+1.1 The course instructor will inform the dean of the relevant department in writing by:

 - a.
 Requesting information regarding the student's record of previous academic misconduct, - b.
 Sending a completed Academic Misconduct Form (Appendix A) - c.
-Attaching a copy of the student's work with, where possible, in cases of plagiarism, the sources suspected of having been plagiarized.

-1.2 A penalty will be agreed by, and the Academic Misconduct Form signed by the course instructor and the Dean.
-Where necessary, the Dean of Students will be consulted.

-1.3 If there is a disagreement about the nature of the offence and/or penalty, the SMS Board will decide on the matter at a minuted SMS meeting.

-1.4 Once agreement is reached on the nature of the offence and the penalty, the course instructor will:
+Attaching a copy of the student's work with, where possible, in cases of plagiarism, the sources suspected of having been plagiarized. - 1.2 A penalty will be agreed by, and the Academic Misconduct Form signed by the course instructor and the dean of the relevant department.
+Where necessary, the Dean of Students will be consulted. - 1.3 If there is a disagreement about the nature of the offence and/or penalty, the Department Board will decide on the matter at a minuted departmental meeting. - 1.4 Once agreement is reached on the nature of the offence and the penalty, the course instructor will: - a.

-- a.
 Inform the student in writing of the offence and the penalty, offering a consultation, if appropriate. - b.
 Attach a copy of the Academic Misconduct Form - c.
 Attach a copy of the student's work and, where possible, in cases of plagiarism, the sources it is suspected of having plagiarized - d.
-Inform the student's advisor and the Dean of SMS.

-1.5 If the student contests the decision:

-- a.
-The student must inform the Dean, within 7 days of notification, by completing and sending the Academic Misconduct Complaint Form (Appendix B), explaining the reasons s/he contests the decision. - b.
-The student's complaint will be addressed at a SMS meeting in the presence of the Dean and the course instructor.
-The student may be called to attend the meeting, e.g. for a viva/comprehension test, to test his/her understanding of the subject. - c.
-The SMS Board called to review the case will reach a decision, and complete the Academic Misconduct Complaint Report (Appendix C). - d.
+Inform the student's advisor and the dean of the relevant department. - 1.5 If the student contests the decision: - a.
+The student must inform the dean of the department, within 7 days of notification, by completing and sending the Academic Misconduct Complaint Form (Appendix B), explaining the reasons s/he contests the decision. - b.
+The student's complaint will be addressed at a faculty meeting in the presence of the dean of the relevant department and the course instructor.
+The student may be called to attend the meeting, e.g. for a viva/comprehension test, to test his/her understanding of the subject.

+- c.
+The Faculty called to review the case will reach a decision, and complete the Academic Misconduct Complaint Report (Appendix C). - d.
 When necessary, The Senate will reach a final decision at the next Dean's Meeting, based on the Academic Misconduct Complaint Report.